mandiant/flare-vm/README.md

 * *NOTE*: By customizing your own packages list, you will NOT automatically get the newly added packages by simply running `cup all`.
 You can always manually install a new package by using `cinst` or `choco install` command.
 * For a list of available packages to use, please refer to the following [URL](https://github.com/fireeye/flare-vm/packages.csv)
 * Create and configure a new Windows Virtual Machine.
-  * We strongly recommend the latest build for Windows 10 to take full advantage of FLARE VM
-  * Ensure the VM is up to date
 * Take your initial snapshot before installing FLARE VM
 * Download and copy [`install.ps1`](https://github.com/fireeye/flare-vm/blob/master/install.ps1) on to your new VM
 * Download and copy [`profile.json`](https://github.com/fireeye/flare-vm/blob/master/profile.json) on to your new VM